ParkPal-co/parking-app/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please fork the repo and open a pull request.

+## 📱 Push Notifications

+ParkPal now supports push notifications for new messages!
+Users will receive notifications on their devices when someone sends them a message, even when the app is closed.

+### Setup Instructions

+See [Push Notifications Setup Guide](docs/push-notifications-setup.md) for detailed setup instructions.

 ## 🧩 Cloud Functions Organization